My automated email series makes me happy.

 Your automated email series is an easy fix to this problem

-Why automating your email series is the answer
+Why an automated email series is the answer

 My process for automating my email series